The Company is committed to protecting the privacy and security of your personal information.

 We require third parties to respect the security of your data and to treat it in accordance with the law.

 We may want to transfer your personal information outside the EU in limited circumstances but will let you know if we do and the safeguards we will put in place.

 If we do, you can expect a similar degree of protection in respect of your personal information.

 We will share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.

-"Third parties" includes third-party service providers (including contractors and designated agents) and other entities within our group.
-The following third-party service providers process personal information about you for the following purposes: Royal London – pension provider; Canada Life – life assurance; Caboodle Technology, PerksatWork – benefits platform provider; BUPA, Simply Health, Vitality, Probitas – healthcare; Veriphy – background checks; Drivercheck – driving licence checks; Vacancy Filler – applicant tracking system.
+"Third parties" includes third-party service providers (including contractors and designated agents) and other entities providing service to the Company.
+At the current time they include (but are not limited to) the following third-party service providers: Royal London – pension provider; BUPA, Vitality – healthcare; Veriphy – background checks; Drivercheck – driving licence checks.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.